cloudlena/apache-directory-index-resource/README.md

 # Apache Directory Index Resource

-A Concourse resource for the apache directory index.
+A Concourse resource for the Apache Directory Index.

 ## Source Configuration